av-mae-uf/av1tenth-docs/docs/assistance/cheatsheet.rst

 Git
 ---
 First you must ensure you have Git installed on your computer.
-If you haven't, installation instructions are available at the `Setup <setup.html>`_ page.
+If you haven't, installation instructions are available at the `Software Tool <../gettingstarted/tools.html>`_ page.

 Clone a Repo
 ^^^^^^^^^^^^